darkreader/darkreader/.github/ISSUE_TEMPLATE/broken-website.md

 <!--
 Thank you for taking the time to report a broken website.
-Please make sure their aren't existing issie about this broken website.
+Please make sure their aren't existing issue's about this broken website.
 -->

 **Website**